Query-farm/datasketches/docs/README.md

 included into the interval to the left of split point.
 Otherwise they are included into the interval to the right of split point.

-The reesult is an array of m+1 double values, which are a consecutive approximation to the CDF of the input stream given the split_points.
+The result is an array of m+1 double values, which are a consecutive approximation to the CDF of the input stream given the split_points.
 The value at array position j of the returned CDF array is the sum of the returned values in positions 0 through j of the returned PMF array.
 This can be viewed as array of ranks of the given split points plus one more value